In my partner's body

 I'd like to think that I'd also grace myself into my partner's top drawer.
 I'd be fascinated to play with their toys, confident in the fact that this isn't really sharing.
 How good are they?
 How much do they complement our couple play?
 How good are they for solo fun ... and are they really best considered as an aid or an outright replacement for my partner?

 Reality is, I'm guessing you'd learn a lot about yourself by being in someone else's body.
 Beyond the differences in personality which dominate the hijinx of the body swap movies, I think you'd come out of it all the more confident in your skin and considerably more assertive as to what you want and need from your sex life (with or without a partner).

 Now to check my calendar for the perfect moonlight to sleep in, or magic fountain to pee in or find a gypsy to befriend.
 The movies assure me that all will be well.

 Want 10% off your next order at Top Drawer Essentials?
 Just use discount code BodySwap10 at checkout.

-Yes, Top Drawer Essentials has a great range of dildos, vibrators (battery, rechargeable and mains powered), masturbators, plugs, cockrings, balls and eggs, lubricants, condoms and dams and more.
+Yes, Top Drawer Essentials has a great range of dildos, vibrators (battery, rechargeable and mains powered), masturbators for men, plugs, cockrings, balls and eggs, lubricants, condoms and dams and more.
 We only stock quality products and of course we ship throughout Australia.
 We've even got bundles!